phinaliumz/jira-mcp/README.md

      - `OPENAI_API_KEY`: Your OpenAI API key (for natural language queries)
    - When using with VS Code, these are prompted via `.vscode/mcp.json`.

-4. **Start the server**
+4. **Build the server**
-   - Locally:
+   - Before running, you must build the TypeScript project:
      ```sh
      npm run build
-     node build/index.js
      ```
-   - Or via the provided `start-server.sh` script (used by VS Code MCP integration).
+   - This compiles the TypeScript source into JavaScript in the `build/` directory.

 5. **Using in VS Code**
    - Open the project in VS Code.
    - Ensure you have the Model Context Protocol extension installed.
-   - The `.vscode/mcp.json` file will prompt you for your Jira credentials and OpenAI API key, then launch the server.
+   - The `.vscode/mcp.json` file will prompt you for your Jira credentials and OpenAI API key, then launch the server using the npm script.
    - Use the MCP panel to access tools:
      - `list-projects`: List all accessible Jira projects
      - `query-issues`: Fetch issues by natural language (OpenAI-powered JQL conversion)